 Stability programs should contain flexibility, core, balance, plyometrics, SAQ, and resistance training and be implemented 2-4 times per week for 4-6 weeks (Clark, Sutton, & Lucett, 2014).
 The following is an example of a program specific to basketball.
 The exercises can be adjusted, but it is important to note that the main focus is control and stability, so training should place the athlete in a position to which they need to maintain stabilization while performing the exercises in a slow and controlled manner.

-The strength section of the OPT™ model consists of three phases: Strength Endurance Training (P2), Hypertrophy Training (P3), and Maximum Strength Training (P4).
+The strength section of the OPT™ model consists of three phases: Strength Endurance Training (P2), Muscular Development Training (P3), and Maximum Strength Training (P4).
 In each of these phases, the main focus is to increase stability while increasing strength.
 Fitness professionals will need to decide which phase is most appropriate for the needs of their client as they develop their annual and monthly training plans.
 Each phase should be utilized for a period of 4 weeks.

 Once an athlete has completed one phase in this section, it is recommended they cycle back through a 4-week Stability Endurance Training program (Phase 1) (Clark, Sutton, & Lucett, 2014).
 The table below provides key components of each of the three phases.